The Shapley Value of Classifiers in Ensemble Games: Ensembles games

 \subsection{Solution concepts for model valuation}

-Earlier we defined the binary classification problem with an ensemble as a weighted voting game, which is a type of co-operative game.
+We have defined the binary classification problem with an ensemble as a weighted voting game, which is a type of co-operative game.
 Now we will argue that \textit{solution concepts} of co-operative games are suitable for the valuation of individual models which form the binary classifier ensemble.

 \begin{definition} \textit{\textbf{Solution concept.}} A solution concept defined for the ensemble game $G=(\mathcal{M},v)$ is a function which assigns the real value $\Phi_M(\mathcal{M},v) \in \mathbb{R}$ to each binary classifier $M\in\mathcal{M}$. \end{definition} The scalar $\Phi_M$ can be interpreted as the value of the individual binary classifier $M$ in the ensemble $\mathcal{M}$.
-In the following we discuss axiomatic properties of solution concepts which are desiderata for model valuation functions.
-We also discuss the practical implications of Axioms - in the context of model valuation in binary ensemble games.
+In the following we discuss axiomatic properties of solution concepts which are the desiderata for model valuation functions, and the implications of the axioms in the context of model valuation in binary ensemble games.-edited

-\begin{axiom} \textit{\textbf{Null classifier.}} A solution concept has the null classifier property if $\forall\,\, \mathcal{S}\subseteq \mathcal{M}: v(\mathcal{S}\cup \left\{ M\right\})=v(\mathcal{S}))\rightarrow \Phi_M(\mathcal{M},v)=0$. \end{axiom} Having the null classifier property means that a binary classifier which always has a zero marginal contribution in any sub-ensemble will have a zero payoff.
-Specifically, this means that the classifier never casts the deciding vote to correctly classify the data point when it is added to a sub-ensemble.
+\begin{axiom} \textit{\textbf{Null classifier.}} A solution concept has the null classifier property if $\forall\,\, \mathcal{S}\subseteq \mathcal{M}: v(\mathcal{S}\cup \left\{ M\right\})=v(\mathcal{S})$ then $ \Phi_M(\mathcal{M},v)=0$. \end{axiom} Having the null classifier property means that a binary classifier which always has a zero marginal contribution in any sub-ensemble will have a zero payoff on its own.
+This also implies that the classifier never casts the deciding vote to correctly classify the data point when it is added to a sub-ensemble.
 Conversely, in the dual ensemble game the model never contributes to the misclassification of the data point. \begin{axiom} \textit{\textbf{Efficiency.}} A solution concept satisfies the efficiency property if $v(\mathcal{M})=\sum_{M\in \mathcal{M}}\Phi_M(\mathcal{M},v)$. \end{axiom}